-The Exeter College Library is open 24 hours a day throughout the year (with occasional brief exceptions such as at Christmas or Easter), and has around 50,000 books on its shelves.
-All books on the library’s shelves are catalogued on the University’s SOLO website (which also provides free access to online journals), making it easy to find and locate a book.
+The Library is open 24 hours a day throughout the year (with occasional brief exceptions such as at Christmas or Easter), and has around 35,000 books on its shelves.
+All books on the Library’s shelves are catalogued on the University’s SOLO website (which also provides free access to online journals), making it easy to find and locate a book.
 Students are also actively encouraged to suggest possible additions to the library’s collections.
 The Library is located at the heart of the Turl Street site, just a minute’s walk from first year accommodation, the dining hall, and the JCR (the common room for all undergraduates at Exeter).

 Exeter is also in extremely close proximity to the Bodleian Library, Radcliffe Camera and Weston Library.
 The Social Science Library and other departmental libraries are also just a ten-minute walk away.